robcarver17/pysystemtrade/docs/instruments.md

 ## The global list of instruments, when defined

-If we load a default config that contains no instrument information, then in principle we'll have available every instrument with an adjusted price in the source we're using (sim .csv or database):
+If we load a default config that contains no instrument information, then in principle we'll have available every instrument with an adjusted price in the source we're using (sim CSV or database):

 ```python
 from systems.provided.futures_chapter15.basesystem import *